rdemets/FISH-2colors-Cellpose-ImageJ/README.md

 ## How to use

 Click on run and modify the GUI according to your experiment.
 The data are expected to be czi files.
 This macro aims to work on Z-stack confocal data.
+<br>Nuclei are detected using cellpose, and the cytoplasm created by expanding for 20px (equivalent 5um in the test dataset, should be changed to be more useful).
 <br>Finetune the parameters for the prominence2 and prominence3 for the detection of the spots.
 <br>A table with the result will be displayed at the end and should be saved manually.